inUtil-info/node-red-contrib-whin/README.md

 ### Receiver Node (whin-receive):
 (completar)
 If you completed the config fields before, you are all set.
-There are no fields that you have to edit to start sending a whatsapp message.
+You'll have to just, as in the whin-send node, select your whin configuration.
-Just connect the node output to your flow, deploy, and you'll be all set.
+Then, just connect the node output to your flow, deploy, and you'll be all set.
+Messages sent to +34613164997 from your Whatsapp should pop here.
+You might create your own syntax to trigger stuff in your NR.
+Switching on lights or music, disconnect the alarm or run a sales report.
+Sky is the limit.

 ![receiver-node](./icons/receive_flow.png)

 ### Confirmation Node (whin-confirm):
 whin-confirm is a little tricky yet a very useful tool with the right setup.
 Conceptually is like a back-channel authorisation to proceed in the development of a specific course of action.
+Some services will send send you today an SMS with a code you need to paste to proceed.
+This is more secure and you respond through a simple button.
+This allows flows that require an autorisation without manual interaction over NR.

 whin-confirm node will take two inputs, a question on the msg.payload property and a time-to-live (ttl) in the msg.ttl expressed in miliseconds.